-Today I am going to talk about some of the difficult things after surgery which I experienced.
+Today I am going to talk about some of the difficult things I experienced after bariatric surgery.

 The first two weeks were tough.
-When I woke up in the hospital the pain was unbearable.
-I could not move, I could not walk.
-I struggled to cope with the pain.
+When I woke up in the hospital, the pain was unbearable.
+I could not move, nor walk.
+And, I struggled to cope with the pain.

 I was loaded with IV drips and my bladder was so so full.
-I needed to wee but I could not walk.
-The nurse got a bed pan however I still could not go.
-I had no ability to push the muscles and so I laid for an hour in pain trying to pee.
-I just could not do it.
+I needed to pee, but I could not walk.
+The nurse got a bedpan however, I still could not relieve myself.
+I had no ability to push the muscles — I just laid there for an hour in pain trying to go to the bathroom.
+I couldn’t do it.

 My bladder became more and more full and it hurt so much.
-In the end the nurses came and helped me out of bed.
+In the end, the nurses came and helped me out of bed.
 They held onto either side of me and walked me to the toilet.
-I tired again but nothing would come out.
+I tried again but nothing would come out.

-The hardest part for me was the Gas pain in my body.
-During surgery your body is filled with gas to allow the surgeon to have plenty of space.
+The hardest part for me was the serious gas pain in my body.
+During surgery, your body is filled with gas to allow the surgeon to have plenty of space.
 The gas then takes a few weeks to dissipate and leave the body.
-The gas pain is painful.
+The gas pain is excruciatingly painful.

-Not only did I have gas pain and the pain coming from my laparoscopic cuts and the surgery but I had a tube stuck down my throat.
-I had not expected that and it hurt a lot.
+Not only did I have gas pain coming from the laparoscopic cuts of my gastric bypass surgery, but I also had a tube stuck down my throat.
+It was not expected and was terribly painful.
 The tube was huge and make me feel like I was choking.
-My throat felt raw in the way it feels when you have a strep throat or tonsillitis.
-I just wanted the tube out.
-My mouth was so dry, my lips beginning to chap and I just needed to drink but was not allowed.
+My throat felt raw in the way it feels when you have strep throat or tonsillitis.
+I just wanted the tube out so badly, but couldn’t.
+Plus, my mouth was so dry, my lips began to chap.
+I just needed to drink — yet, I wasn’t allowed.
 It was really tough having a tube but it did come out after 12 very long hours.

 Having the tube taken out eventually was another yucky experience.
 The nurse pulls it out from your nose and you feel it scraping against your throat.
 It is gross but has to be done.

 I found the pain from the surgery very difficult.
 I literally felt like I’d been run over by a truck.
-It was much worse than my traumatic labour with my daughter almost eight years ago and something I had feared before the operation but knew I must go through to help me improve my health and ultimately my life.
+It was much worse than my traumatic labour with my daughter almost eight years ago.
+Unfortunately, it was something I had feared before the operation.
+Yet, I knew I must go through to help me improve my health and ultimately, my life.

-Before the operation I was terrified about the pain if be in and rightly so.
+Before the operation I was terrified about the pain I’d be recovering from and rightly so.
 Some people have a high pain threshold but not me.
-I struggle to cope with pain and so for me the pain following my gastric bypass was difficult.
+I struggle to cope with pain and so for me the pain following my gastric bypass was extremely difficult.

 One of the hardest things after the operation is not being able to lay down.
 You have to sit up.
 The nurses made me sleep sitting up and I could not get the rest I needed.
-I was told laying down can cause chest infections.
-I believed it as well because my chest was really funny for the first 30 hours.
-I felt like I was coming down with an infection but I did what I could to stay sitting up and sleep sitting up.
+I was told laying down could cause chest infections and believed it — my chest was really funny for the first 30 hours.
+I felt like I was coming down with an infection, yet, I did what I could to stay sitting up and sleep sitting up.

 I also developed headaches after my operation.
-I learnt a lot about my operation before committing to it and I studied a lot however there were some things I did not focus on too much.
+But, I earned a lot about my operation before committing to it and I studied a lot.
+However, there were some things I did not focus on too much.
 I knew full well I would not be able to eat much but no one had said, nor had I read about an inability to drink much!
-I could barley drink.
-“Little sips” they tell you.
-Literally I could barely sip any water and so I became dehydrated and my head was banging.
+I could barely drink.
+“Little sips,” they tell you.
+Literally, I could barely sip any water and so I became dehydrated and my head was banging.

 On day four, I was finally able to walk to the toilet and back on my own.
 I was able to wee and my wee was less orange and more yellow.
-My chest had improved and my major issues were the severe pain and the gas in my body.
+My chest had improved but my major issues were severe pain and the gas in my body.

 I was assessed and given medications and then sent home on day four.
-At home I struggled.
-The pain was difficult and the day after being sent home I ended up going back into hospital until day ten which is a story for another day.
+At home, I struggled.
+The pain was difficult and the day after being sent home I ended up going back into the hospital until day ten which is a story for another day.

-This is the reality of post surgery.
-It is very difficult and something I would not wish on anyone, though for me it was something I had to go through so I can improve my health.
-They say it’s worth it in the end but at the time it feels dreadful.
+This is the reality of bariatric surgery recovery.
+It is very difficult and something I would not wish on anyone, though for me it was something I had to go through to improve my health.
+They say it’s worth it in the end, but at the time it feels dreadful.

 That is the reality of gastric bypass and bariatric surgery.
 It is a painful process and a major surgery and one not to be walked into without serious consideration.